 A Seine river cruise

 You spent a lot of time walking in Paris?
 You wanna rest a bit while admiring Paris?
 Embark on a Seine river cruise.
 It’s a great way to see the main tourist attractions of Paris without crossing the city by foot.
 A Seine river cruise is a nice activity especially if you’re spending a romantic weekend in Paris.
+In fact, the banks of the Seine are one of the best France World Heritage sites.
 Click here to enjoy a river Seine cruise.
 Click here to enjoy an evening cruise with dinner on river Seine.

 The arc de triomphe